jkariscodes/nairobi-busstops/README.md

     * `make logs-interactive-dev` - Show logs interactively
 12. On shutting down the development server, run the following.
     * `make shutdown-dev` which stops the running containers (web and database)
-    * `make shutdown-volumes-dev` which stops the running containers and deletes volumes which contain persisted data.
+    * `make shutdown-volumes-dev` which stops the running containers and deletes volumes that contain persisted data.

 #### Installation on Production
 These are steps that one should take towards deploying this project successfully in a production environment which could be in a cloud virtual machine (VM) making the project accessible through the internet.
-Some variable names are the same as the ones in development environment and have not been repeated below i.e. database environment variables.
+Some variable names are the same as the ones in the development environment and have not been repeated below i.e. database environment variables.

 1. Clone this project using `git clone ` command.
       ```shell
      git clone https://github.com/jkariukidev/my-demo-website.git
      ```
   2. Navigate into the cloned project folder and using a terminal/shell or otherwise, rename the [env_prod.sample](.env_prod.sample) to `.env` in production to be recognized by docker.
-  3. Edit the environment variables as required and ensure you do not share passwords and secure keys with the public.
+  3. Edit the environment variables as required and ensure you do not share passwords and security keys with the public.
 The additional environment variables for production include:
-     * ``COMPOSE_PROJECT_NAME`` - The name (prefix) for the docker compose services.
+     * ``COMPOSE_PROJECT_NAME`` - The name (prefix) for the docker-compose services.
      * ``DEBUG`` - Must be set to `False` to avoid leaking sensitive project and server information displayed during development.
      * ``ALLOWED_HOSTS`` - List of host/domain names that this Django site can serve.
 Has been set to your domain otherwise the website may not be accessed.
-     * ``USE_CLOUDINARY`` - Variable with Boolean value that directs the app to use Cloudinary settings for static files management.
+     * ``USE_CLOUDINARY`` - Variable with a Boolean value that directs the app to use Cloudinary settings for static files management.
      * ``CLOUDINARY_CLOUD_NAME`` - Variable pointing to the name of the cloud provided by [cloudinary](https:://cloudinary.com)
-     * ``CLOUDINARY_API_KEY`` - Mandatory API key associated with a given cloudinary account.
+     * ``CLOUDINARY_API_KEY`` - Mandatory API key associated with a given Cloudinary account.
+Please refer to the [Cloudinary documentation](https://cloudinary.com/documentation/django_integration) for more.
      * ``CLOUDINARY_API_SECRET`` - Secret key associated with the `CLOUDINARY_API_KEY`
      * ``CLOUDINARY_URL`` - Combination of the `CLOUDINARY_API_KEY`, `CLOUDINARY_API_SECRET` and `CLOUDINARY_CLOUD_NAME` which consists of the Cloudinary URL.
      * ``USE_S3`` - Variable with Boolean value that directs the app to use Amazon Web Services (AWS) S3 settings for static files management.